UniMath/agda-unimath/src/metric-spaces/continuous-functions-metric-spaces.lagda.md

     id-Metric-Space A , is-continuous-id-Metric-Space
 ```

-### Two continuous are equal if their underlying maps are pointwise equal
+### Two continuous functions are equal if their underlying maps are pointwise equal

 ```agda
 module _